Mindfulness Exercises to Strengthen Recovery

+Are you wanting to know how to help someone depressed?
 One of the key elements of friendship is giving and receiving support.
 Especially when they are depressed or going through a difficult time.
 But some people struggle with this and do not know how to do it.
 It’s normal to feel stuck and at a loss for how to help.
-In this article, I will discuss some of the best strategies for offering support to someone depressed so that you can learn ways to be more supportive.
+In this article, I will discuss some of the best strategies for how to help someone depressed so that you can learn ways to be more supportive.

 You can become a better friend by learning better ways to support those around you.
-Support is not about fixing their problem.
+If you are wanting to know how to help someone depressed, keep this in mind – Support is not about fixing their problem.
 That is rarely something you can do.
 It is about accompanying them and showing them that you care.
 Doing this is more than enough.
-Below are 8 tips for how you can show some support to someone that is experiencing symptoms of depression and other mental health related problems, like anxiety.
+Below are 8 tips for how you can show some support to someone that is depressed and other mental health related problems, like anxiety.

 The first thing to consider is that you should allow your friend to talk first.
 You just need to focus on listening to them.
 Do not worry too much about offering advice or solutions.
 It is ok to be at a loss of words and not know the right thing to say.
 Try not to overcomplicate it.